Admission Process | Master of Science in Exercise Physiology

 - Previous degree applicants who have completed their undergraduate degree from an accredited institution.

-- Currently enrolled Carroll University undergraduate students seeking a Bachelor of Science degree in Exercise Science who qualify for the accelerated 3+2 completion plan option (three years of undergraduate study and two years of graduate study).
-These candidates will earn both a BS and MS in five total years.
+- Carroll University undergraduate exercise science majors who qualify for the accelerated 3+2 completion option (three years of undergraduate study and two years of graduate study).

 - Carroll University Graduate Studies Application